christylex3/old-portfolio/README.md

 ## Usage
 Freely navigate around the website by scrolling and clicking on sections to learn more about me.

-## Additional Pictures
+## Additional Picture
-Here's a glance of my portfolio website:
+Here's a glance at my portfolio website:
 ![Peek at portfolio website](./assets/images/first-page.jpg)

 ## Credits